A while back, two teenage Pokemon Go fanatics gave me some inside tips on playing the game when a visitor in Vienna.

 This was just their personal experience, so your results may vary.
 I don’t play myself, since my smartphone is now a not-so-smartphone with the battery life of a tired kitten.

 As a city, Vienna is packed with Pokestops, spawn sites, arenas and similar, so it’s hard to go wrong.

-The main sights are also popular spawning areas, but my teenage guides recommend five hotspots in particular (see map at the end):
+The main sights are also popular spawning areas, but my teenage guides recommended five hotspots in particular:

 - Stadtpark: this is a city park bordering the Ring boulevard that encircles the old town center.
 Possibly the most popular spot for Pokemon Go players and usually has lots of lure modules on the go.
 A good place to find stronger Pokemons.